EnzoBnl/enzobnl/cmd.md

 git reflog
 #show last commit log:
 git log -1 --pretty=fuller
+# show commit in branch b that are not in a:
+git log a..b
 # show commits history graph
 git log --graph --oneline
 //update change in .gitignore